secdev/scapy/doc/scapy/development.rst

 Table 1 - UTScapy Syntax Specifiers

 Comments placed in the test report have a context.
-Each comment will be associated to the last defined test container - be it a individual unit test, a test set or a test campaign.
+Each comment will be associated with the last defined test container - be it an individual unit test, a test set or a test campaign.
 Multiple comments associated with a particular container will be concatenated together and will appear in the report directly after the test container announcement.
 General comments for a test file should appear before announcing a test campaign.
-For comments to be associated with a test campaign, they must appear after declaration of the test campaign but before any test set or unit test.
-Comments for a test set should appear before definition of the set’s first unit test.
+For comments to be associated with a test campaign, they must appear after the declaration of the test campaign but before any test set or unit test.
+Comments for a test set should appear before the definition of the set’s first unit test.

 The generic format for a test campaign is shown in the following table::